openthread/ot-docs/site/en/reference/cli/concepts/srp.md

 The SRP client commands begin alphabetically with
 [srp client autostart (get)](https://openthread.io/reference/cli/commands#srp_client_autostart_get).

-## Thread Border Router codelab reference
+## Thread Border Router codelab

 The [OpenThread Border Router codelab](https://openthread.io/codelabs/openthread-border-router#1) includes information about how to set up the SRP client end device.

+## Overviews of some basic SRP commands

+The following commands are a subset of the `srp server` and `srp client` that can be used in sequence (example in the next section) to perform typical SRP tasks:

+1. `srp server enable` enables the SRP server once you have created the Thread network.

+1. `srp client host name` sets the client host name when the host is not registered with the server.

+1. `srp client host address (set)` either enables auto host client address mode or explicitly sets the list of host client addresses.

+1. `srp client service add` adds  a service with a given instance name, service name, and port number.

+1. `srp client autostart enable` enables auto-start mode.
+You can also manually start the client by running `srp client start`.

+1. `srp client host` and `srp client service` provide status about whether the client host and service have been successfully registered on the client node.

+1. `srp client service remove` removes a service but retains the service name.

+1. `srp client host remove` removes the host, service, and their respective names.

 ## Example Showing Basic SRP server and client commands

 The following steps use basic SRP commands to set up a Thread network, start the SRP server and client, verify server status, and remove a service.
+Sample data is used for illustrative purposes.

-### Start the SRP Server
+### Start the SRP server

 1. Start the SRP server node: